+A consumer proposal annulment is the last thing you want to happen if you have one active.
 The consumer proposal is a popular alternative to bankruptcy in Canada because it allows you to enjoy many of the advantages of bankruptcy without having to surrender any of your property to your bankruptcy trustee.
 When you put together a successful consumer proposal, you end up reducing the principal of your consumer debt as well as the interest fees that you owe, making it much easier to pay off your creditors.

 This is different from debt relief options like debt consolidation, which do not charge you fees on old debts but only on your failure to pay the debt consolidation loan itself.
 Finally, having a consumer proposal annulled makes it much more difficult to get a new one.
-The court will have to give you permission to get a new consumer proposal for the same debts that the annulled consumer proposal was supposed to have settled.
+The court will have to permit you to get a new consumer proposal for the same debts that the annulled consumer proposal was supposed to have settled.

+There are two reasons why a consumer proposal might be annulled.
 First, you might go through a court-ordered annulment.
 Courts have the legal right to intervene in consumer proposals when certain conditions are not met.
 They are much less likely to intervene when the terms of a debt relief option such as debt settlement are not met.
 Fortunately, courts rarely intervene to annul a consumer proposal, and then it is usually for reasons such as failing to file one’s income taxes.

 The second reason why a consumer proposal can be annulled is for a failure to make payments.
 If you fail to make payments to the debt consolidation loan with which you paid off your creditors, you will likely be sent to collections.
-If you miss three months of payments on your consumer proposal, however, annulment is automatic.
+If you miss three months of payments on your consumer proposal, however, an annulment is automatic.
 Nothing can stop it once that many payments are past due.